 Heading Description First Line Test case ID; name, model, and interface of device tested.
 Case Summary Test case summary from Hardware Write Blocker (HWB) Assertions and Test Plan Version 1.0.
 Assertions Tested The test assertions applicable to the test case, selected from Hardware Write Blocker (HWB) Assertions and Test Plan Version 1.0.
 Tester Name Name or initials of person executing test procedure.
 Test Date Time and date that test was started and completed.
 Test Configuration Identification of the following: 1.
 Host computer for executing the test case.
 2. Laptop attached to each protocol analyzer.
 3. Protocol analyzers monitoring each interface.
 4. Interface between host and blocker.
 5. Interface between blocker and protected drive.
 6. Execution environment for tool sending commands from the host.
 Hard Drives Used Description of the protected hard drive.
+Blocker Input A list of commands sent from the host to the blocker.

-Blocker Input For test case HWB-02, a list of commands sent is provided.
+Heading Description For test case HWB-02 and HWB-07, a list of commands sent is provided.
 For test cases HWB-02 and HWB-04, an SHA1 value for the entire drive is provided for reference.
 For test case HWB-05, a string of known data from a given location is provided for reference.
 Blocker Output For test cases HWB-02, HWB-04, and HWB-07, an SHA1 value computed after commands are sent to the protected drive is given for comparison to the reference SHA1 value.

-Heading Description For test case HWB-05, a string read from a given location is provided for comparison to known data.
+For test case HWB-05, a string read from a given location is provided for comparison to known data.
 For test case HWB-08, the number of sectors determined for the protected drive and the partition table are provided.
 For test case HWB-09, any error return obtained by trying to access a nonexistent sector of the drive is provided.
 Results Expected and actual results for each assertion tested.
 Analysis Whether or not the expected results were achieved.